 4. Pricing can swing wildly

-But the most interesting thing here is this Frigidaire’s price history on Amazon.
-According to Keepa, a price-tracking extension for Amazon products, the FGIH3047VF has had wildly inconsistent pricing, achieving a high of $2,999 (yes, this is $750 more than its MSRP) to a low of $1,099.
+But the most interesting thing can be price history on Amazon.
+According to Keepa, a price-tracking extension for Amazon products, certain models we've looked at have had wildly inconsistent pricing—one Frigidaire range achieving a high of $2,999 (yes, this is $750 more than its MSRP) to a low of $1,099.

 In other words: do your research.
-If you love this model, or one like it, you may just be better off buying it from an actual appliance store—it’s currently selling at Best Buy and Appliances Connection for $1,199 and $1,193 respectively—whether in person or online.
+If you love a model you may just be better off buying it from an actual appliance store whether in person or online.
 And yes, you can still find an amazing deal without compromising your standards.
 Especially if you shop Memorial Day and/or 4th of July sale seasons when appliances are typically hugely discounted.

-Dave sums it up nicely, “And, with the added complication of delivery and install for such large, cumbersome products (not to mention haul-away of your old appliance), we strongly recommend that you go with someone else.”
+Kender sums it up nicely, “With the added complication of delivery and install for such large, cumbersome products (not to mention haul-away of your old appliance), we strongly recommend that you go with someone else.”